IndyAWS/IndyAWS-Presentations/2019/05 - May - Matt Carlton - Deploying Services to AWS Without Leaving The Comfort Of Your Desktop/README.md

-# Resources from Matt Carlton's presentation "Deploying Services to AWS Without Leaving The Comfort Of Your Desktop
+# Resources from Matt Carlton's presentation "Deploying Services to AWS Without Leaving The Comfort Of Your Desktop"

 ## Source Code:
 https://github.com/mcarlton00/aws-auto-deploy-demo